iandailis/Palettizer/README.md

 * *Error (170040): Can't place all RAM cells in design*
 Oh no!
 You have no M9K RAM cells left.
 You have a few options here:
 	* Reduce the resolution for your image when generating.
-	* Reduce the number color bits for image when generating.
+	* Reduce the number color bits for your image when generating.
 	* Use SDRAM and frame buffers.

 * *How does this tool work?*